oroinc/documentation/user_doc/back_office/system/integrations/zendesk_integration.rst

 The following field values are defined as follows:

 .. csv-table::
-  :header: "OroCRM Ticket Field", "Description"
+  :header: "OroCRM/OroCommerce Ticket Field", "Description"
   :widths: 15, 40

   "Ticket Number","Zendesk ticket number.
 Used to determine if an existing case/ticket must  be updated or if a new one must be created."
   "Recipients Email","Same as the **Recipients Email** field in the Zendesk ticket."
-  "Status","Same as the **Status** field in the Zendesk ticket.(Does not map to the OroCRM statuses)."
+  "Status","Same as the **Status** field in the Zendesk ticket.(Does not map to the Oro application statuses)."
   "Type","Same as the **Type** field in the Zendesk ticket."
   "Submitter","A contact or user.
 There are two possible cases:

-  - If the ticket has been submitted to Zendesk by an end user (e.g. by email or from Facebook) an OroCRM :term:`Contact` record is tied to it, as follows:
+  - If the ticket has been submitted to Zendesk by an end user (e.g., by email or from Facebook) an Oro application :term:`Contact` record is tied to it, as follows:

-    - The email address of the end user is checked against primary emails of OroCRM :term:`Contact` records:
+    - The email address of the end user is checked against primary emails of Oro :term:`Contact` records:

       - If there is a matching email, the contact is mapped to the **Submitter** field value.
       - If there is no matching email, a new contact is created and mapped to the **Submitter** field value.

-    - The mapped OroCRM contact name and the link to it are displayed as a value for the **Submitter** field in the ticket created in OroCRM.
+    - The mapped Oro contact name and the link to it are displayed as a value for the **Submitter** field in the ticket created in the Oro application.

-      (So, for example, if the ticket was submitted by user 'DreamWorks Founder' in Zendesk and the user's email matches the email of the OroCRM Contact 'Steven Spielberg,' the **Submitter** field in the OroCRM ticket will be filled with the value 'Steven Spielberg').
+      (So, for example, if the ticket was submitted by user 'DreamWorks Founder' in Zendesk and the user's email matches the email of the Oro application Contact 'Steven Spielberg,' the **Submitter** field in the ticket will be filled with the value 'Steven Spielberg').

-  - If the ticket has been submitted to Zendesk by an agent or administrator, an OroCRM :term:`User` record is tied to it, as follows:
+  - If the ticket has been submitted to Zendesk by an agent or administrator, OroCRM/OroCommerce :term:`User` record is tied to it, as follows:

-    - The email address of the submitter is checked against primary emails of OroCRM :term:`User` records:
+    - The email address of the submitter is checked against primary emails of the Oro application :term:`User` records:

       - If there is a matching email, the user is mapped to the **Submitter** field value.
       - If there is no matching email, the integration owner is mapped to the **Submitter** field value.

   "
-  "Assignee","The email address of the assignee is checked against primary emails of OroCRM :term:`User` records:
+  "Assignee","The email address of the assignee is checked against primary emails of the Oro application :term:`User` records:

       - If there is a matching email, the user is mapped to the **Assignee** field value.
       - If there is no matching email, the integration owner is mapped to the **Assignee** field value.

   "
-  "Requester","An OroCRM :term:`Contact` record is tied to it, as follows:
+  "Requester","An OroCRM/OroCommerce :term:`Contact` record is tied to it, as follows:

-  - The email address of the requester in Zendesk is checked against primary emails of OroCRM :term:`Contact` records:
+  - The email address of the requester in Zendesk is checked against primary emails of the Oro application :term:`Contact` records:

     - If there is a matching email, the contact is mapped to the **Requester** field value.
     - If there is no matching email, a new contact is created and mapped to the **Requester** field value.

   "
-  "Priority","Same as the **Priority** field of the Zendesk ticket (Does not map to the OroCRM priorities)."
+  "Priority","Same as the **Priority** field of the Zendesk ticket (Does not map to the Oro priorities)."
   "Problem","Same as the **Problem** field in the Zendesk ticket."
   "Collaborators","Same as the **Collaborators** field in the Zendesk ticket."